gravinamike/rig/README.md

 ### Running the application

+#### As a website

 If you are setting up on a Linux system, we recommend using [pm2](https://pm2.keymetrics.io/) to manage both the the front-end and back-end processes.

 Once pm2 has been installed, copy and paste the file named `/static/app/start_db_template.sh`, removing the "_template" from the copy.
 You can edit this file to change the port that the database back-end runs on if you prefer.

 To start both the frontend and backend processes, run `pm2 start pm2.config.cjs` from the base folder of the repository.

+#### As a desktop application

+To run Rig as a desktop application (Windows only), execute the batch file located at `/static/app/start.bat`.
+(You can create a shortcut to this file if you want.)

+When running in desktop mode, you will see taskbar icons for the back-end server (Java) and the front-end server (Node).
+The app UI will open in your default web browser.
+When closing the app, be sure to close both servers along with the web page.